Who owns Ground Zero? It is like asking who owns a piece of America itself.

 Not to blame the victim, but how about cultural institutions themselves?
 No one articulated an urgent relationship between the Drawing Center and Ground Zero, beyond a need to put something there.
 The Drawing Center has described its vision only in negative terms, as uncontroversial, and other real or potential arts groups in need of a home simply shut up.
 The Lower Manhattan Cultural Council held three days of workshops on related issues but failed to publicize the results, and its concurrent exhibition of political art, "A Knock on the Door . . .," convinced no one.
 If it looked desperately scattered between the South Street Seaport, the East Village, and the lobby of a Tribeca college auditorium, LMCC had no interest in putting forth its own needs and how it could contribute in the long term to the arts, freedom, and New York.
 Perhaps other alternative spaces have too much to do in surviving to speak up, dealers too much in keeping up with Chelsea's commercial madness.

-The politicians so easily manipulated deserve their share of the blame.
+Politicians so easily manipulated deserve blame.
 All I know is that events leave New York without a center and with less freedom, not to mention one less plan for that seemingly eternal hole in the ground, and Pataki had better start explaining why.
 Senator Clinton, who seems to find controversy an especially dirty word, had withdrawn her support, too, a few days before.
 Thus far, only the real-estate developer for the office skyscrapers has asserted a controlling if not compelling interest.
 On the bright side, Mayor Bloomfield has expressed regret at the outcome.
 Since he is running for reelection, perhaps that means ordinary New Yorkers have more concern for the public life of lower Manhattan than many of their leaders.

 The manipulators themselves must get pride of place in the blame game.
 Freedom did not divide "us."
 They did.
 Despite some initial self-righteous blather from a World Trade Center widow and The News, art or the Drawing Center was hardly mentioned again.
 Any representation of freedom broader than a tribute to America became the culprit.
 By this standard, the Gettysburg Address, the Declaration of Independence, and scholarly recreations of the Civil War and the origins of America would have shut down memorials at Gettysburg and in Philadelphia long ago.